Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 - On February 6, the Bulldogs captured their signature win of the season, a 91-90 victory over the Tennessee Lady Volunteers, who rank No. 24 in the AP's Top 25.

-- Based on the RPI, the Fighting Irish have eight wins against Quadrant 3 teams, tied for the 27th-most in Division 1.
+- According to the RPI, the Fighting Irish have eight wins against Quadrant 3 teams, tied for the 27th-most in the nation.

 Mississippi State 2022-23 Best Wins